 What’s in Your Mindfulness Toolbox?
 The Nuts and Bolts of Stress Relieving Activities

-Mindfulness has become the new buzzword in our culture.
-Time Magazine recently dedicated an entire issue to elucidating its readers on what exactly mindfulness is.
-Jon Kabat Zinn has even developed a program, Mindfulness Based Stress Reduction, around it.
-This all begs the question: what in the world is this mindfulness phenomenon about?
+Mindfulness is one of the new buzzwords in our culture.
+Time Magazine recently dedicated an entire issue to educating its readers on what exactly it is.
+Jon Kabat Zinn has even developed a program around it called Mindfulness Based Stress Reduction.
+This all begs the question: what in the world is this phenomenon about?
 Moreover, why should I begin a mindfulness practice?
 Let’s explore the reasons why having an arsenal of weapons to combat stress should be on everyone’s to do list.

 So, what exactly is stress?
 Stress can be defined as a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.
 We all experience stress differently, and some of us handle it a bit better than others.
 It is important to figure out what stress looks like when it shows up in our lives so we can identify not only stress itself, but also what triggers precipitate stress in our lives.
 Stress manifests itself in many ways, predominantly physical, behavioral, and emotional ways.
 Some important questions to ask ourselves are where we feel stress in our body, what signs our bodies give us that we are experiencing stress, and what healthy coping skills we utilize to alleviate stress.
 This is where mindfulness becomes our greatest tool in the quest to ameliorate tension and anxiety.